RS-Georgia/schema/readme.md

 The first report is a statutory report that needs to be submitted by B2C operators on a **daily basis**.
 It includes totals across each game vertical.
 Full documentation can be found [here](https://www.rsi.ge/schema/1_2/GGRSmry)

+#### Version 1.2.1
+Added the `categoryType` simpletype to Level1Types to cast `Category` element in `DocumentHeaderType` complex type.
+The Java XML engine picks on this and returns an object otherwise.
+Thanks Nonika for highlighting the problem.